nspitko/broan_erv_uart/README.md

 Q: What if I still want wall controls?

 A: You can use the aux remotes, those use the dry contact interface which is a hard override.
+The fan mode will indicate "ovr" (override) when these controls are used.
 This is how Broan bypasses the protocol limitation.
 If you don't want to control anything, it's possible to snoop the interface to read sensor values, I use this mode for debugging but it's not exposed as a feature yet since it doesn't seem useful to me Feel free to make a case for it.

 ### ESPhome yaml
 Add this to an existing config.